-B. Application Plan Requirements Tier II
+B. Application Plan Requirements

 - 1. Plans for each site, home and/or building are to be submitted to the Authority and must be full size (24"x36") electronic (PDF) versions via email, SC Housing's secure file upload or thumb drive. - 2.
 Each home/building/development must have a home/building plan name clearly identified on the plan; Lot 1, Lot 2, etc. is NOT acceptable, the "Townsend," "Carson," etc. are acceptable. - 3.
-All new construction developments and additions or new buildings added in rehabilitation projects must submit a complete site specific soils report and boring site plan, not more than six months old at the time of application and not more than one year old with final plans. - a.
+All new construction developments and additions or new buildings added in rehabilitation projects must submit a complete site-specific soils report and boring site plan with laboratory test results, not more than six months old at the time of application and not more than one year old with final plans. - a.
 The soils report and boring site plan must reflect the results of laboratory tests conducted on a minimum of: - i.
-One soil borings per every 3,000 square feet of planned building ('s) footprint, at least one boring per a building regardless of square footage. - ii.
-One soil borings per every 300 linear foot of road way. - iii.
-One soil boring for every 3,000 square foot of at the planned paved parking areas of the development. - b.
-A registered professional engineer or a certified testing agency with a current license to practice in the State of South Carolina must prepare the report. - c.
-All geotechnical recommendations must be incorporated into plans and cost estimates. - 4.
-Site & Civil plans, four pages minimum, using a scale of 1" = 30' or 40' with a north arrow that include: - a.
-Full parcel survey; must include complete adjoining parcel ('s) if functionally dependent. - b.
-Phased site plan. - c.
-Vicinity map. - d.
-Street name(s) where site access is made. - e.
-Site acreage with Tax map #'s. - f.
-Adjacent properties with descriptions Tax map #'s - g.
-Flood plains and wetlands. - h.
-Site zoning restriction including setback, utility easements, ingress/egress easements, right of ways and boundary lines. - i.
-Location of any proposed/new utility easements, ingress/egress easements and right of ways. - j.
-Existing topographic elevations and proposed elevations. - k.
-Location of existing and any proposed changes to existing structures, buildings, roadways and parking areas. - I. Finished floor elevations for all buildings. - m.
-Building(s) layout with locations of proposed specialty units including but not limited to handicapped and sensory impaired locations. - n.
-Site features such as community building, playground, picnic shelter, gazebo, walking trails, refuse collection area, postal facilities and site entrance signage.
+One soil test boring with Split-spoon samples and Standard Penetration Resistance test a minimum of 20 feet deep (borings must be extended past all planed excavations and cut depths) per every 3,000 square feet of planned building ('s) footprint, at least one boring per a building regardless of square footage. - ii.
+One soil test boring with Split-spoon samples and Standard Penetration Resistance test a minimum of 10 feet deep (borings must be extended past all planed excavations and cut depths) per every 300 linear foot of road way. - iii.
+One soil test boring with Split-spoon samples and Standard Penetration Resistance test a minimum of 10 feet deep (borings must be extended past all planed excavations and cut depths) for every 3,000 square foot of at the planned paved parking areas of the development.